IT3038C/IT3038C.github.io/docs/week-4.md

 Now the file is gone and also no longer being tracked by git

-Let’s now add the rest of the files to the repo.
+Let's now add the rest of the files to the repo.
 Do this with

 ```bash
 git add .